livewire/livewire/docs/lazy.md

 ## Passing in props

-In general, you can treat `lazy` components the same as normal components since you can still pass data into them from outside.
+In general, you can treat `lazy` components the same as normal components, since you can still pass data into them from outside.

 For example, here's a scenario where you might pass a time interval into the `Revenue` component from a parent component: